 Things to Carry on Manali to Leh Cycling Trip

 Here is the list of things you should carry on a cycling trip from Manali to Leh.
-I am sharing this list based on my experience limited to cycling trip in mind.
-You can also refer a comprehensive list of things to carry for Ladakh trip in addition to it.
+I am sharing this list based on my experience limited to cycling trips in mind.
+You can also refer to a comprehensive list of things to carry for Ladakh trip in addition to it.

 Clothes for Bike Ride